Challenger Center Hawai‘i

 The three-day Pre-Flight Training course is held in the month of June.
 During the course, teachers learn the Challenger Center curriculum and experience an actual mission.
-They are allowed to borrow a comprehensive mission manual to prepare the students with six to eight weeks of lessons before Mission Day.
-Assessment materials, passports to track each student’s progress, detailed discussion guides/lesson plans, and supplemental materials are included in the manual.
+Teachers that have successfully completed the course will be certified.
+Certified teachers will be able to download the curriculum to prepare the students with six to eight weeks of lessons before Mission Day.
+Detailed lesson plans, supplemental materials, Standards and General Learner Outcome (GLO) alignments, crew assignments, post mission debriefing materials and assessments/reports are downloadable.

 Do teachers need to attend the three-day Pre-Flight Training course each year?